shoumik82/C-code/README.md

 # C-code

-The three files are programs written in C++.
+The files are programs written in C++.

 The Monte Carlo file is a simulation on an unit circle that allows to estinmate the value of pi.